 All openable windows of any premises, office, multi-function room, library and gym of the Proposed Development are identified as air sensitive uses during operational phase.
-Air sensitive uses with nearest distance to the air pollution sources are identified as representative ASRs of operational phase.
+Air sensitive uses with nearest distance to the air pollution sources are identified as representative ASRs of operational phase and shown in Appendix 2.1.